I think my child may have a special educational need, who can help me with this at Tanfield School?

 Overview of Special Educational Needs

 Tanfield School is committed to the academic and personal development of all our students regardless of ability.
-We have a shared belief that the potential of our young people is virtually without limit and that it is our mission as a school to create opportunities and experiences that enable young people to achieve that potential.
+We have a shared belief that the potential of our young people is virtually without limit and that it is our mission as a school to to get students to attend the best university, or real alternative, succeed in their dream job and thrive in all aspects of their life.

 Tanfield is proud to be an inclusive school where our young people are regarded as individuals and no effort is spared to cater for the particular interests, talents and abilities of each and every student.
 Indeed, personalised learning is the key to academic success and to the enjoyment of education as is the active involvement of young people in all aspects of school life.